Theda Bara: Career

-Most of Bara's early films were shot along the East Coast, where the film industry was centered at that time, primarily at Fox Studios in Fort Lee, New Jersey.

-Bara lived with her family in New York City during this time.
-The rise of Hollywood as the center of the American film industry forced her to relocate to Los Angeles to film the epic Cleopatra (1917), which became one of her biggest hits.
-No prints of Cleopatra are known to exist today, but numerous photographs of Bara in costume as the Queen of the Nile have survived.
+Most of Bara's early films were shot along the East Coast, where the film industry was based, primarily at Fox Studios in Fort Lee, New Jersey.
+She lived with her family in New York City.
+The rise of Hollywood as the center of the American film industry forced her to move to Los Angeles to film the epic Cleopatra (1917), which became one of her biggest hits.
+Only a 1 minute fragment of Cleopatra is known to exist today, but numerous photographs of her in costume as Cleopatra have survived.

 Bara was the Fox studio's biggest star between 1915 and 1919, but tired of being typecast as a vamp, she allowed her five-year contract with the company to expire.
 Her final Fox film was The Lure of Ambition (1919).
 In 1920, she turned briefly to the stage, appearing on Broadway in The Blue Flame.
 Bara's fame drew large crowds to the theater, but her acting was savaged by critics.

 Her career suffered without Fox Studios' support, and she did not make another film until The Unchastened Woman (1925) for Chadwick Pictures.
-She retired after making only one more film, the short comedy Madame Mystery (1926), directed by Stan Laurel for Hal Roach; in this, Bara parodied her vamp image.
+She retired after making only two more films, the short comedys Madame Mystery (1926), and 45 Minutes from Hollywood (1926) directed by Stan Laurel for Hal Roach; in this, Bara parodied her vamp image.